datafilter/xyz/blog/25/commit-messages.md

 ### `type`
 > The motivation or cause of the change.
 ### `context` (optional)
-> Extra info to elaborate on the change
+> Extra info to elaborate what changed -
-> e.g. which aspect / what component / why / etc..
+> which aspect, what component, why, etc.

 ---